CE-Programming/libraries/graphics/graphics_examples/demo_1/readme.md

 # Demo 1

-Draws a random sprite to the screen without clipping
+Draws a bunch of different styles of sprites on the screen